 Medications may include: Antibiotic ointment or eye drops to prevent infectionPain medications to reduce discomfort

-Always go to an eye doctor right away if your eye is bothering you.
-Steps that you may need to follow include: Do not rub your eye.
-Rubbing may worsen the abrasion.Moist compresses may help relieve the pain.Do not put your contact lenses back in your eye until your doctor says it is okay to do so.
+Eye problems should always prompt a visit to an eye doctor right.
+Other self-care steps: Do not rub your eye.
+Rubbing may worsen the abrasion.Use moist compresses to help relieve the pain.Do not wear contact lenses until the doctor says it is okay to do so.

 In some cases, a contact lens will be placed in the eye to help relieve the discomfort and improve healing.